-Because the final stage of this process involves applying a sealant, you must apply it correctly.
+Because the final stage of this process involves applying a sealant, you must use it correctly.

 The most important part for you to remember is the application of a wood sealer.
-This is because these sealers are used to protect wood pieces before using them in any structure.
+These sealers protect wood pieces before using them in any structure.

 Apply a water repellent

 The next thing to remember is that you must apply a water repellent.
-This ensures that this piece of wood will not get wet, and it will provide better resistance to decay and staining over time.
+This ensures that this piece of wood will not get wet and will provide better resistance to decay and staining over time.